microsoft/FluidExamples/brainstorm/README.md

 To sync the data, we created a `setMembersCallback()` function, which retrieves a list of all the active members and convert it to an array, then have a listener keep listening for the "membersChanged" event, and fire the function each time.
 Now React will handle updating the view each time the new `members` state is modified.

-Now, audience also has a `getMyself()` property to get the current client as a member.
-Passing this into the view as props will allow the user information to be displayed or processed when the user performs different note operations (creating a note, liking a note, and editing a note).
+The audience object also has a `getMyself()` function that returns the current client as a member.
+This is passed in as a view prop so that the user information to be displayed or processed when the user performs different note operations (creating a note, liking a note, and editing a note).

 ```ts
 const authorInfo = audience.getMyself();